ComedicChimera/whirlwind/docs/memory-model.md

 2. R-Value -- has a poorly-defined place in memory, a free reference can not point to it.

 These are used elsewhere for things like copy ellision but are ultimately not that common.

+## Constancy

+All references can be denoted as constant by placing a `const` right before the element type.
+This means that the reference's value(s) cannot be mutated in any way.
+The reference value itself can still be mutated unless it is declared as a constant.
+Block references with constant elements can still be resized.

+Here are some example constant reference type labels:

+    &const int
+    own& const Test
+    global [&]const bool

+A reference can be allocated as const by placing a `const` after the region specifier.
+For example:

+    make in[r] const (int, 5)
+    new local const [1, 2, 3, 4]

+Reference constancy cannot be cast or coerced away.
+Additionally, a free reference to a constant value must be constant.

+    const x = 0
+    let r = &x  // &const int

+You can also take a constant free reference to a mutable value using the constant reference operator `&const`.

 ## Global Memory